Building a Better Cow with David Lalman

 Yeah.
 Yes, we have.
 So the longstanding philosophy, so you mentioned maintenance energy requirement, and that is a big chunk of what it takes to maintain a cow.
 Well, it is just a big part of it, and there's huge variation from cow to cow in that maintenance requirement, and that's important to know.

 So, yes, we did a very intense project where we looked at challenging the longstanding, I guess, knowledge on that topic.
 And for many years, the National Academy of Sciences has published data and indicated in print in that book, the Nutrient Requirements of Beef Cattle book that generally speaking, more growth, more genetic potential for growth, more genetic potential for milk output is associated with increasing maintenance energy requirements.
-So if you keep selecting in that direction, which we are in terms of growth, I don't know that we are so much in milk, but we are selecting for more growth
+So if you keep selecting in that direction, which we are in terms of growth, I don't know that we are so much in milk, but we are selecting for more growth because economics say we should do that.
+Because of the postweaning phase of the industry needs that.
+But the standard was that you're going to increase maintenance energy requirement, especially, well, I mean particularly pertaining to the cow herd.

 So we did this study where we measured that, and what we discovered was exactly the opposite.
 Now, I think a lot of the old work was done from breed to breed, so there wasn't as much work done within a breed.
 Well, in our case, these were all Angus cows, and so in our case, within this set of Angus cows, what we found was that cows that had more milk production or in a limited energy diet were able to gain weight and produce more milk at the same time, which is a good thing.
 They actually had lower maintenance requirements.
 They didn't have higher maintenance requirement, they had a lower maintenance requirements.
 So it appeared to us in our study that cows that had lower maintenance had more energy left over for the productive purposes.
-And so, yes, will definitely challenge that longstanding ____, but hey, we got it published so the reviewers were willing to accept it.
+And so, yes, will definitely challenge that longstanding idea, but hey, we got it published so the reviewers were willing to accept it.
 So that's great.

 Miranda Reiman (12:36):